-The nature of the activities of industrial and commercial facilities often involve bulk storage of chemicals, fuels, large volume of equipment storage, and regular loading and unloading of materials.
+The nature of activities on industrial and commercial facilities often involves bulk storage of chemicals, fuels, large volume equipment storage, and regular loading and unloading of materials.
 Due to these activities, there is an increased potential for stormwater to be exposed to pollutants.
-In addition, industrial and commercial facilities often have a high percentage of impervious surfaces at their site which lead to increased runoff that has a greater chance of picking up pollutants.
+In addition, industrial and commercial facilities often have a high percentage of impervious surfaces at their site which leads to increased runoff that has a greater chance of picking up pollutants.

 Industries subject to the stormwater regulations are identified by their Standard Industrial Classification (SIC) code.
 An industry is required to comply with the requirements of the stormwater regulations if at least one of its applicable SIC codes fall under one of the designated 30 sectors.

 These 30 sectors are listed in Appendix D of Nebraska Department of Environmental Quality (NDEQ) Industrial Stormwater (ISW) Permit.